tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 # Ephemeral Key Management

-In protocols like TLS and IPsec, ephemeral keys are used for key exchange.
 Given the increased size of PQC key material, ephemeral key management will have to be optimized for both security and performance.

 For PQC KEMs, ephemeral key-pairs are generated from an ephemeral seed, that is used immediately during key generation and then discarded.
 Furthermore, once the shared secret is